Trading Places (Family Guy): Plot

 A drunk Tom Tucker appears on television, announcing a contest to win a dirtbike.
 Peter decides to enter the contest, in which the person who keeps their hand on the bike the longest wins.
 As time goes on, competitors continually begin to give up.
 Nine hours later, the last two contestants remaining are Peter and Mayor Adam West, the latter of whom is tricked into taking his hand off the bike when Peter sends him a text message with his free hand.
 The next day, Peter's children, Chris and Meg decide to get on the bike and take it for a ride through Quahog.
 Daring Meg he can jump over a fire hydrant, Chris suddenly crashes the bike, completely destroying it.
-Once their parents, Peter and Lois, discover that they crashed the bike (and Peter "punishes" Chris by making him start smoking), they decide to teach the two a lesson by switching roles in the family.
-Meg and Chris then become the parents, dressing more conservatively, with Meg doing housework and Chris going to the brewery where their father works, and Lois and Peter begin attending school.
+Once Peter and Lois discover that they crashed the bike (and Peter "punishes" Chris by making him start smoking), the ensuing argument leads to both sides questioning who has it harder, and they switch roles in the family for a week.
+Meg and Chris then become the parents, dressing more conservatively, with Meg doing housework and Chris going to the brewery where their father works, and Lois and Peter begin attending high school.

 Peter and Lois undergo constant hard school work beyond their generation, as well as having to keep up a social status all the time, and dealing with bullies.
 Meanwhile, Meg and Chris find adult work to be very easy to handle.
-Meg finishes the housework in under an hour and proves to be an exceptional cook, while Chris accomplishes a great deal of work Peter had been slacking off in.
-Once Chris begins working, his boss, Angela, is surprised to see his work ethic and offers him a raise.
+Meg finishes the housework in under an hour and proves to be an exceptional cook, while Chris accomplishes a great deal of work Peter had previously been slacking off in.
+Once Chris begins working, his boss, Angela, is surprised to see his stellar work ethic and offers him a raise.
 That night, after returning home, Chris and Meg alert their parents that switching roles is easier than they thought, with Lois and Peter admitting that they are suffering and being bullied in school.
-Wanting to call off the role switching, Peter and Lois attempt to get their children to go back to school, but Chris refuses.
-Chris then tells his father that he has been hired at the brewery as Peter's replacement.
-Chris then alerts his parents that he is now the breadwinner, and can make his own rules.
+Wanting to call off the role switching, Peter and Lois attempt to get their children to go back to school, Meg agrees to do so but Chris refuses on the grounds he has been hired at the brewery as Peter's replacement, even pointing out that, as he is now the breadwinner, they can't contradict him.
 In the meantime, Peter attempts to find a new job, as Chris begins working overtime at the brewery.
 Becoming exhausted by work, Chris begins drinking, and taking his anger and frustration out on the family, and eventually suffers a heart attack.
-Realizing being an adult is just as hard as being a kid, Chris agrees to go back to the way things used to be, and the family goes back to normal, with the exception of Dr. Hartman questioning them about their antics when the screen goes black.
+Realizing being an adult is just as hard as being a kid after recovering in the hospital, Chris agrees to go back to the way things used to be, and the family goes back to normal, with the exception of Dr. Hartman questioning them about their antics when the screen goes black.